And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Was it during the analysis after the debate?

-We forgot to get a corker supporter in here.
+We forgot to get a Corker supporter in here.

-You think it's the last one after the show they realize that I mean when you're putting this together and you got your guest lineup and you got the guests in the green room, and they gotta get there early for it.
+I mean, when you're putting this together and you got your guest line up and you got the guests in the green room and I got to get there early for, when do you realize that you have screwed up?

-But still, I mean the apology is amazing.
+But still, I mean, the apology is amazing.

-You have to admit, uh apology is amazing.
+You have to admit, apology is amazing.

-Jennifer Harper has a story.
+From the Washington Times today, Jennifer Harper has a story.

-Some Americans are too put off or even fearful of strident partisan divisiveness to reveal their political opinions, according to research released yesterday by the Ohio State University.
+Some Americans are too put off or even fearful of strident partisan divisiveness to reveal their political opinions, according to research released yesterday by The Ohio State University.

 What's more, these apprehensive Americans are reluctant to publicly participate in a political campaign via contributing money or working for a candidate.